-Data collected on December 10 is being analysed to determine the individual's situation and options for resettlement.
-The Resettlement Policy Framework designed for the Emergency Debris Management Project (EDMP) will be used a guideline on how to determine eligibility to support.
+Data collected on December 10 was analysed to determine the individual's situation and options for resettlement.
+The Resettlement Policy Framework designed for the Emergency Debris Management Project (EDMP) was used as a guideline on how to determine eligibility to support.

-In addition, the NRPB will assess potential collaboration with NGO's in supporting the resettlement of the person.
+In addition, the NRPB assessed potential collaboration with NGO's in supporting the resettlement of the person.

-A follow-up with the individual is ongoing (January 2022) at which time the following key information is being shared with the impacted person:
+A follow-up with the individual occured in January, 2022 at which time the following key information was shared with the impacted person:.

-- a) Eligibility for compensation - b) Options for alternative shelter as preferred by the occupant - c) Scheduling appointments with the relevant social agencies - d) Cut-off date and implications of the cut-off date - e) Schedule for preparing the RAP - f) Information about the Project timeline and need for resettlement - g) Identification of specific vulnerabilities which need special consideration
+- a) Eligibility for compensation - b) Options for alternative shelter as preferred by the occupant - c) Cut off date and implications of the cut off date - d) Schedule for preparing the RAP - e) Information about the Project timeline and need for resettlement - f) Identification of specific vulnerabilities which need special consideration

-Preparation of the RAP:
+Prepare the RAP:

-This will occur by the time the projected is negotiated by the Bank, which is scheduled for February 16th, 2022.
-Pending the eligibility screening based on the socio-economic information collected during census and consultations, the following key topics may be discussed with the person to be resettled:
+This occured by the time the projected was negotiated by the Bank, on February 16th 2022.
+Following the eligibility screening based on the socio-economic information collected during census and consultations, the following key topics were discussed with the person to be resettled: